chdsbd/kodiak/README.md

 Feel free to file feature requests, bug reports, help requests through the issue tracker.

 If you'd like to add a feature, fix a big, update the docs, etc, take a peek at our [contributing guide](https://kodiakhq.com/docs/contributing).

+## :money_with_wings: Sponsoring

+You use Kodiak in production and your deployment/build pipeline depends on our open-source project?
+[Consider supporting the project with :moneybag:](https://github.com/sponsors/chdsbd) to make sure we can deliver the best quality for your deployment/build process.